Epilepsy and a Ketogenic Diet: Facts and Potential Benefits

 Ketone Bodies and Ketosis

 The body's preferred source of energy is carbohydrate molecules.
 When these are unavailable during fasting or in a diet low in carbohydrate, the body obtains energy by breaking down fatty acids.
 These are obtained from the fat molecules stored in the body or from the food that's eaten.
 Ketone bodies are produced during the process.
-These molecules include beta-hydroxybutyrate, acetoacetate, and acetone.
+The "bodies" are molecules of specific chemicals.
+They include beta-hydroxybutyrate, acetoacetate, and acetone.
 The production of ketone bodies is known as ketosis.

 Fasting helps to improve epilepsy in some people, as even people in Ancient Greece noticed.
 It's obviously not practical to fast for a long time, since we need food to survive.
 Since both fasting and the ketogenic diet increase the level of ketone bodies in the blood, scientists have assumed that both methods help epilepsy by the same method.
 This may not be the case, however.
 Research in mice suggests that fasting and the ketogenic diet work by different mechanisms.